-If your landlord is using the assured shorthold possession ground (Section 21 Notices)
+If your landlord is using the assured shorthold possession ground (section 21 possession proceedings)

 If you have an Assured Shorthold Tenancy your landlord could decide to use the assured shorthold possession ground rather than using a rent arrears ground.
-Some landlords do this because they decide this is the best way of getting the Court to agree to an eviction.
+These are sometimes called section 21 possession proceedings because they come under section 21 of the Housing Act 1988.
+Some landlords use these proceedings because they decide this is the best way of getting the court to agree to an eviction.

 The assured shorthold possession ground guarantees the landlord the right to get the property back after an assured shorthold tenancy has existed for at least six months (some tenancy agreements will give a tenant longer than six months before the assured shorthold possession ground can be used so it is important to get your agreement checked).